omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 <strong>"secant method"</strong> do.
 They diverge by how they treat the "approximated root":
-the secant method always use it to replace the oldest of the two endpoints, while the false position use it to replace the endpoint with the identical sign (unless its sign is 0, of course, which means we're done).
+the secant method always use it to replace the oldest of the two endpoints, while the false position use it to replace the endpoint with the identical sign (unless its sign is 0, of course, which means it's done).
 </p></div>

 <div><p>